-I started to wonder if having really great manners was somehow out of fashion,…but then I realized the act of showing consideration for others, could never be out of style.
-Manners, are timeless.
+I started to wonder if having good manners was out of fashion,…but then realized the act of showing consideration for others, could never be out of style.

-So I flipped through Amy’s book, ahem excuse me, I mean Mrs. Vanderbilt’s book and found the TOP 10 Manners, I think we forgot!
+I flipped through Amy’s book, excuse me, I meant Mrs. Vanderbilt’s book and found the TOP 10 Manners, I think we forgot!
 A few of my own side notes are added.
 Enjoy.

 1. Drinking Beverages: In drinking any beverage at table, a sip is never taken until the mouth is empty and has been wiped with the napkin.
 This keeps cup and glass rims free from food marks.